zhangoumeng/rhizo_fluorescence_scanner/README.md

 **Adaptive exposure control**:
 When enabled, exposure time is halved if high intensities are detected, preventing saturation.
+This option is recommended for samples that become brighter over time.
 Each FOV image, the stitched image, and an exposure time list are saved.

 ![Data acquisition](figures/fig_acquisition.jpg)